martinkarlssonio/python-kafka-eventbus/README.md

 ### Test

 Execute `python3 testProducer.py` to produce two new events.
-One of them has a configuration in "eventConfig/integration.json" with an action to start a Docker Container (hello-world).
+One of them has a configuration in "eventConfig/integration.json" with an action to start a Docker Container (hello-world), and the other one will just log out a message to the Terminal.

 <!-- CONTRIBUTING -->
 ## Contributing